forynski/iOS-Azure-IoT-DPS-App/README.md

-Azure IoT SDK MQTT Client for iOS.
-DPS not supported.
+# Azure IoT SDK MQTT Client for iOS.
+This sample sends accelerometer data from iOS device to Azure IoT Hub.
+Note: DPS not supported.